davidgohel/ReporteRs/README.md

-    example(docx) #run a complete and detailed docx example example(pptx) #run a complete and detailed pptx example example(html) #run a complete and detailed html example
+    example(docx) #run a complete and detailed docx example example(pptx) #run a complete and detailed pptx example example(bsdoc) #run a complete and detailed html example

     ?ReporteRs
     ?addFlexTable